namakala/medication-trend/docs/submission/GEPI/rebuttal-letter.md

 Was the full information of database used?
 Or only part?
 This should be specified in the methods.

 **Response:**
 We agree this could be clarified.
 Only a subset of the database was used for this analysis.
 Specifically, we extracted anonymized patient identifiers, prescription start and end dates, and ATC codes.
-Other individual-level variables that are not required to build DPN were not requested to follow the internal regulation of research data management and to satisfy data minimization requirements.
+Other individual-level variables that are not required to build DPN were not requested to satisfy data minimization requirements.
 We have now clarified this in section 2.1 (paragraph 2) of the revised manuscript.

 **Changes in the manuscript:**

 > This analysis includes daily drug administration from a static cohort of adults aged 18 to 65 years and prescribed anxiolytics or antidepressants at least once in the period 2018-2022.
 For this study, only a subset of the database was used to construct the DPN: anonymized patient identifiers, age, prescription start and end dates, and ATC codes.
-No additional individual-level data were included to align with internal research data management regulations and general data minimization requirements.
+No additional individual-level data were included to align general data minimization requirements.
 Other demographic or clinical information available in the database was not extracted.

 **Comment 3:**
 The expected $C_e$ should be provided, or no comparison can be made.

 **Response:**
-We thank the reviewer for pointing out this clarification.
+We thank the reviewer for requesting this clarification.
 The expected $C_e$ value was implicitly represented as $\frac{1}{n}$, where $n$ denotes the total number of medication classes.
 In our case, $n$ = 24, and therefore the expected $C_e$ equals $\frac{1}{24}$.
 We have now explicitly stated this in the section 2.5.5 to ensure clarity and facilitate comparison.

 **Changes in the manuscript:**

 > Since the sum of all eigenvector centralities $c_i$ in equation 5 equals 1, the expected eigenvector centrality $C_e$ for each node in a uniformly connected network is $\frac{1}{n}$, where $n$ is 24, representing the total number of nodes.
 In such a network, each node has an equal probability of being connected to any other, and thus no node is more "influential" than another.
-This expected value value, $\frac{1}{n}$, serves as a baseline under a null model of uniform connectivity.
+This expected value, $\frac{1}{24}$, serves as a baseline under a null model of uniform connectivity.
 Assuming eigenvector centrality scores approximately follow a normal distribution, we applied a one-sample Student's T-test with Bonferroni correction to assess how much each eigenvector centrality differs from the expected values.
-Nodes with $c_i$ greater than $\frac{1}{n}$ were categorized as having high eigenvector centrality, and those below the expected value were considered low.
+Nodes with $c_i$ greater than $\frac{1}{24}$ were categorized as having high eigenvector centrality, and those below the expected value were considered low.

 **Comment 4:**
 There was COVID 19 epidemic in 2020.
 Would this influence the dispensing volume?

 **Response:**
 We appreciate the reviewer’s thoughtful question.
 Based on our data, the COVID-19 pandemic did not substantially affect the overall dispensing volume.
-The total number of prescriptions remained relatively stable across the study period: 2018 – 2,215,195; 2019 – 2,279,405; 2020 – 2,279,204; 2021 – 2,224,839; and 2022 – 2,151,496.
-These figures indicate no significant deviation in dispensing trends during 2020.
+The total number of prescriptions for all medication classes remained relatively stable across the study period: 2018 – 2,215,195; 2019 – 2,279,405; 2020 – 2,279,204; 2021 – 2,224,839; and 2022 – 2,151,496.
+These figures indicate no significant deviation in dispensing trends for all medications during 2020.
 We have added this information to section 3.1 for completeness and explain this is as expected, since pharmacies stayed operational during the pandemic.

 **Changes in the manuscript:**

 > IADB recorded 149,071 patients with at least one dispensing of antidepressants or anxiolytics within five years of data extraction.
 Table 1 captures the demographical dynamics of the population from 2018 to 2022.
 The ratio of male to female only varied slightly, and the average age steadily increased over the year.
 These findings imply that the population demography stays relatively stable overtime without any indication of sudden changes.
-Importantly, the COVID-19 pandemic in 2020 did not substantially influence dispensing volumes because the community pharmacy remained in service, as a part of nationwide policy.
-There was no significant disruption in prescription trends during and after the pandemic, with an average of 2,230,028 in annual dispensing (SD: 47,478, IQR: 64,009).
+Importantly, the COVID-19 pandemic in 2020 did not substantially influence dispensing volumes because the community pharmacy remained in service as a part of nationwide policy.
+There was no significant disruption in prescription trends during and after the pandemic, with an average of 2,230,028 in annual dispensing for all medication classes (SD: 47,478, IQR: 64,009).

 **Comment 5:**
 Figure 1. more detailed caption should be provided to better read the figure.